Troubleshoot common issues

 Users receive new or temporary profiles

-By default, users are given a temporary profile when a problem is encountered.
+By default, users are given a temporary profile when a problem occurred.
 For example, the user store is unavailable.
 Alternatively, you can configure Profile Management to display an error message and then log users off.
 This approach can help with troubleshooting.

 For instructions on configuring this feature, see Force user logoffs.